robcarver17/pysystemtrade/docs/production.md

 - first we look in the cached set of broker orders and control objects, that should include any orders made in this session (but that won't work if the order was done somewhere else, eg by interactive_order_stack).
 Remember that this was indexed by broker_tempid.
 - if that fails then we get the orders and control objects actually from the broker.
     - Again first we look for orders with the same broker_tempid (i.e. from the same account, clientid and with the same IB orderId).
     - If that fails we look for an order with the same permid.
-This will work as long as the original broker order in the database got a permid before the stack handler had close the original (failed?) execution process.
+This will work as long as the original broker order in the database got a permid before the stack handler had closed the original (failed?) execution process.
-- if that fails we're buggered and we need to enter the fill manually using interactive_order_stack.
-Most likely this will happen if more than 24 hours passes after the order was executed, since IB only returns recent orders from it's API
+- if that fails we're buggered, and we need to enter the fill manually using interactive_order_stack.
+Most likely this will happen if more than 24 hours passes after the order was executed, since IB only returns recent orders from its API

 Once we have the order from the broker, which includes the control objects, we can update the following fields in the broker order, and save it to the database: